 CALL 911 IF YOU OR A CHILD ARE IN IMMEDIATE DANGER

 REPORT IT!
 Anyone who witnesses abusive behavior towards a child, can and should report it!
 Child abuse takes many forms: physical, emotional, verbal, sexual, neglect, exploitation, Shaken Baby Syndrome, bullying, and more.
 Neglect kills more children each year than any other form of childhood maltreatment.
+To report suspected child abuse, please call the National Child Abuse Hotline at 1-800-4-A-CHILD (1-800-422-4453).

 The American SPCC does not have professional staff or resources to work on individual cases.
 We provide the following resources to help guide you to the support you need.